So, you want to become a teacher? It’s time to figure out exactly what kind of teacher you want to be before you take the next steps.

 If you like to teach more practically and don’t enjoy handing out tests or work to be memorised, you might enjoy teaching a diploma or apprenticeship.
 They are generally all coursework or performance-based, so you won’t have to worry too much about traditional classroom teaching methods.
 Instead, you want to teach your pupils the skills to help them thrive in your chosen area.

-If you have specific experience in a subject like art and design, performing arts, business, healthcare, sport, ICT, public services, childcare, engineering, construction or hospitality, but you want to go on to teach, a diploma or apprenticeship might be a great option.
+If you have specific experience in a subject like product design, performing arts, business management, healthcare, sport, programming, public services, childcare, engineering, construction or hospitality, and you want to teach, a diploma or apprenticeship might be a great option.

 There’s not a standardised route for becoming a diploma or apprenticeship teacher, but many opt to take the level 5 diploma in education and training for post-16 studies.
 They take 1-2 years and require 100 hours of teaching experience.
 However, if you don’t have any hours of teaching experience yet, you can opt for the level 3 award.